- The IMF was created in the wake of World War II to manage the global regime of exchange rates and international payments.

 A Postwar Financial Order

-Forty-four allied nations convened at the Bretton Woods Conference in 1944 to establish a postwar financial order that would facilitate economic cooperation and prevent a rehash of the currency warfare that helped usher in the Great Depression.
+As World War II came to a close, forty-four allied nations convened at the Bretton Woods Conference in 1944 to establish a postwar financial order that would facilitate economic cooperation and prevent a rehash of the currency warfare that helped usher in the Great Depression.
 The new regime was intended to foster sustainable economic growth, promote higher standards of living, and reduce poverty.
 The historic accord founded the twin institutions of the World Bank and the IMF and required signatory countries to peg their currencies to the U.S. dollar.
 However, the system of fixed exchange rates broke down in the late 1960s and early 1970s due to an overvaluation of the U.S. dollar and President Richard Nixon’s decision to suspend the greenback’s convertibility into gold.

 Unlike the World Bank, which was designed as a lending institution focused on longer-term development and social projects, the IMF was conceived as a watchdog of the monetary and exchange rate policies vital to global markets.

 The IMF is akin to a credit union that permits its membership access to a common pool of resources—funds that represent the financial commitment or quota contributed by each nation, relative to its size.
-In theory, members with balance-of-payments trouble seek recourse with the IMF to buy time to rectify their economic policies and restore economic growth.
+In theory, members with balance-of-payments trouble seek recourse with the IMF to buy time to rectify their economic policies and restore growth.
 The fund pursues its mission in three fundamental ways:

 Technical assistance.
 Practical support and training directed mainly at low- and middle-income countries help manage their economies.